picmakpro/DermAi/docs/Database_Architecture_EN.md

 END;
 $$ language 'plpgsql';

--- Appliquer aux tables nécessaires
+-- Apply to required tables
 CREATE TRIGGER update_profiles_updated_at BEFORE UPDATE ON profiles FOR EACH ROW EXECUTE FUNCTION update_updated_at_column();